 Workers compensation is designed to cover all out-of- pocket expenses related to your injury, including:

 Ongoing healthcare costs (such as rehabilitation)

 How Do I Make A Compensation Claim For A Workplace Injury?

 Workers compensation cases can involve complex legal processes.
-If you’re struggling to make sense of the legal system, seek legal advice before lodging a claim.
+If you’re struggling to make sense of the legal system, chat, call or email our experienced accident compensation lawyers and we will be happy to help with any questions you may have about your personal injury compensation claim.

-If you have suffered a work related injury, had an accident on the way to or coming from your work, you may well be entitled to work injury compensation or workers comp as more commopnly known.
-If you have a contract with an employer, then in most cases you can make a claim.
+If you have suffered a work related injury, had an accident on the way to or coming from your work, you may well be entitled to work injury compensation (workers comp).
+If you have a contract with an employer, then in most cases you can make a claim for accident compensation.

-The following types of workers can claim compensation:
+The following types of workers can claim workers compensation: